-Contact the Title IX Coordinator at 817-272-4585, by email at email@example.com , or you may also fill out a complaint form and deliver it or fax it to the Title IX Coordinator at 817-272-5806.
+Contact the Title IX Coordinator at 817-272-4585, by email at email@example.com , or you may also fill out an online complaint form.

 If you believe you are a victim of sexual violence, please contact UT ARLINGTON P.D.
 If it is an emergency, please contact 817-272-3003.
 Otherwise contact 817-272-3381 (non-emergency number).
 Back to top

 No, both females and males can be victims of sexual harassment and/or sexual violence.
-For more information regarding sexual assaults on males please visit the RAINN’s information page regarding Male Sexual Assault.
 Back to top

 Yes.
 If you have been subjected to unwanted sexual contact or sexual harassment, your gender and the gender of the alleged perpetrator are irrelevant.
 Such conduct is prohibited by Title IX and UT ARLINGTON policy.
 Back to top